-Kapunda Copper Joint Venture (Terramin Exploration Pty Ltd 100%, subject to farm-out)
+Kapunda Copper Joint Venture

+(Terramin Exploration Pty Ltd 50%, subject to farm-out)

 In August 2017, Terramin entered into an agreement with Environmental Copper Recovery Pty Ltd (ECR) in respect of the potential development of a low cost in situ recovery (ISR) copper project near Kapunda, South Australia, approximately 90 km north of Adelaide.
 The joint venture is investigating the potential to extract through ISR the copper from shallow oxide ores in and around the historic Kapunda Mine workings.

 During 2020, ECR earned a 50% interest in the project after spending \$2.0 million and has elected to earn a further 25% by spending an additional \$4.0 million.
 Subject to the completion of this expenditure, Terramin will retain 25% and receive a 1.5% royalty in respect of all metals extracted by the joint venture.

 Terramin and ECR have estimated a combined Resource of 47.4 million tonnes at 0.25% copper containing 119,000 tonnes of copper using a 0.05% copper cut off.
 This Resource estimate is only in respect of that part of the Kapunda mineralisation that is considered amendable to ISR (copper oxides and secondary copper sulphides) and only reports mineralisation that is within 100 metres of the surface.
-ECR was successful in securing \$2.6 million in government funding to pursue the ISR test work.

-In 2021, ECR received regulatory approval for in-ground test work that includes a tracer test (to test connectivity between wells) to be followed by a push-pull test using biodegradable methane sulfonic acid to test in-ground extraction of copper.
-These tests commenced late in 2021 and are ongoing.
-In addition, ECR has been developing a scoping study for the project.
+During the reporting period, ECR continued its in-ground test work that includes a tracer test (to test connectivity between wells) and push-pull test to test in-ground extraction of copper.
+This test work is ongoing.